albin-joseph/nodejs-micro-service/README.md

 This repository contains information related to microservices and how to implement them in Node.js.
 It is created for learning purposes.
 The information has been gathered from various sources, including the internet, online learning platforms, YouTube, and more.

 1. In monolith every feature implemented under same
+    - Entire application sharing the component
+    - If any service or any component failed entire application will crashes

  ``` mermaid
     flowchart LR;